ychalier/sRAT/README.md

 ### select client

+#### list all connected clients

 To display all connected clients, use

 	>list

 It will output a two-column array, with ids and MACs of all connected clients.

+	>list
+	id     MAC address         IP Address     OS
+	1234   AA-BB-CC-DD-EE-FF   /192.168.1.2   Windows 10
+	5678   00-11-22-33-44-55   /192.168.1.3   Windows 7

+#### select one client

-To selet a client, use `select ID`.
+To selcet a client, use `select ID`.
 For example,

-	>list
-	id     MAC address
-	1234   AA-BB-CC-DD-EE-FF
-	5678   00-11-22-33-44-55
 	>select 1234
 	Selected client 1234
+	1234*>

+It may take up to 10 seconds to connect (the time between two clients ping).
 Now the prompt should begin as follows:

+	Client 1234 connected.
 	1234>

 ### execute a command